Exabyte-io/documentation/docs/entities-general/actions/set-default.md

 # Animation

-If we take workflows as our case study, then a new default entry can be chosen as demonstrated in the animation below:
+If we take workflows as our case study, then a new default entry can be chosen as demonstrated in the animation below.

 <img data-gifffer="/images/setting-default.gif" />